JiajiaC03/Subpolar-AMOC-Variability1/README.md

 This repository contains data and analysis scripts supporting the results in:

-Chen et al., "The Labrador Sea as a conduit of AMOC variability on multiple time scales", Nature Communications.

 Contents:
 - data/: processed datasets used to generate figures in the manuscript